MinecraftPlus/Website/content/en/updates/planned/character-update.md

 ---
 Title: Character Update
-Description: Aktualizacja dodająca do gry system rozwoju statystyk postaci
+Description: An update that adds a character stat development system to the game
 Author: Wituch
 Date: